gigasquid/Presentations/README.md

 * SemanticWebJRuby:  Introduction to Semantic Web and using the Jena framework with JRuby
-* clojurePresentation:  Introduction to Clojure using a Fairy Tale Format
+* fairyTaleClojure:  Introduction to Clojure using a Fairy Tale Format